tanzu-team/spring-ai-intro/README.md

 `MultiModalController` demonstrates usage of Multimodality API and how it can simultaneously understand and process from various sources, including text, images, audio, video, etc.

+This will work on OpenAI, but not on Ollama `llama3.2` model as it is a text-based AI.

 ```shell
 http localhost:8080/chat/explain
 ```